Exact Taub-NUT-like Black Holes in Einstein-bumblebee gravity: their thermodynamics and thermodynamic topology: Thermodynamic topological classes

 We look for the CPs of $\tilde{\mathcal{F}}$, which correspond to $\phi^{r_h}=0$ and $\phi^{\Theta}=0$.
 The latter equation yields two solutions in the interval $0\leq\Theta\leq\pi$ and we choose the solution $\Theta =3\pi /4$.
 The other equation, $\phi^{r_h}=0$, yields

 It is straightforward to show that $r_h=\tau/(4\pi\sqrt{1+\ell})$ yields a maximum of $F(r_h)$ [and the CP ($\tau/(4\pi\sqrt{1+\ell}),\,3\pi /4$) yields a maximum of $\tilde{\mathcal{F}}$].
 The left arrow in~\eqref{class1} is to mean that as one moves on the line $\Theta =3\pi /4$ from $r=r_m$ to $\infty$, the first extreme value of $F(r_h)$ that one meets is a maximum; the right arrow in~\eqref{class1} is to mean that as one moves on the line $\Theta =3\pi /4$ from $\infty$ to $r=r_m$, the first extreme value of $F(r_h)$ that one meets is a maximum.
 This is true for $F(r_h)$ as it has only one maximum, so moving leftward or rightward one meets one and only one extreme value, which is a maximum.
-In case where $F(r_h)$ has many extreme values, the direction of the arrows is determined by the nature of the first extreme value that one meets as one moves leftward (from $r=r_m$ to $\infty$) and rightward (from $\infty$ to $r=r_m$): If the first extreme value from the left is a maximum, we insert an upward arrow in the first position, and if it is a minimum, we insert a downward arrow in the first position.
-In the second position, we insert an upward or a downward arrow if the first extreme value from the right is a maximum or a minimum.
+In case where $F(r_h)$ has many extreme values, as in Fig.~\ref{Figarrows}, the direction of the arrows is determined by the nature of the first extreme value that one meets as one moves leftward (from $r=r_m$ to $\infty$) and rightward (from $\infty$ to $r=r_m$): If the first extreme value from the left is a maximum, we insert an upward arrow in the first position, and if it is a minimum (as in Fig.~\ref{Figarrows}), we insert a downward arrow in the first position.
+In the second position, we insert an upward or a downward arrow if the first extreme value from the right is a maximum or a minimum (as in Fig.~\ref{Figarrows}).
+In this approach, we do not care about the nature of intermediate extreme values, as the local maximum in Fig.~\ref{Figarrows}.
 In~\cite{class}, plus and minus signs have been used instead of arrows [as $[-,-]$~\eqref{class1}], where an upward arrow corresponds to minus sign and a downward arrow corresponds to plus sign.

 In~\cite{AR25} we established the rules:

 The value of $-1$ in~\eqref{class1} is the total winding number, the evaluation of which is based on the rule~\eqref{r1}: since $ X_2=(r_h,\,3\pi/4)$ corresponds to a maximum of $F(r_h)$, the associated winding number is $-1$ and, since there is only one CP as one moves from $r_m$ to $\infty$ (along the line $\Theta =3\pi /4$), the total winding number is $-1$.
 In our approach supporting plots are not necessary, however, we attached Fig.~\ref{FigTNUT} for clarifications: For the upper CP (corresponding to $\Theta =3\pi /4$), the change in the angle that the unit vector $\phi /||\phi||$ makes after traveling counterclockwise once around the red closed curve is $-2\pi$ so that the index or the winding number is $-1$.